-Under the Trust Deed, the Company covenants with the Trustee that it will comply with all obligations under the Trust Deed and the Corporations Act.
+Under the Trust Deed, the Contany covenants with the Trust of wat it will comply of Pall obligations under the Trust Deed and the Corrol tions Act.

-The Company pays to the Trustee a quarterly fee, calculated and payable in arrears and which may be reviewed annually.
-The Company pays to the Trustee additional fees for further services in accordance with the Trust Deed and also paid the Trustee an engagement fee.
+The Company pays to he Trustee a quarterly fee, calculated and payable in arrears and which may be reviewed annually.
+The Company pays to the Trustee additional fet Pror further services in accordance with the Trust December also paid the Trustee an engagement fee.
+The Distee or the Company may at any time convene a median of the Noteholders.

-The Trustee or the Company may at any time convene a meeting of the Noteholders.
+- ne Distee or the Company may at any time convene a making of the Noteholders.